Key precept: Love conquers all, even death.

 - man lieth down, and riseth not: till the heavens be no more, they shall not awake, nor be raised out of their sleep.

 O that thou wouldest hide me in the grave / Sheol / hell / underworld, that thou wouldest keep me secret, until thy wrath be past…” (Job 14)

-Job is the most ancient author in our Bible.
-He precedes Moses who compiled ancient documents, doubtless many of them from before the flood, into the format entitled Genesis.
-Job also must have had access to many of those original documents now lost to us.
-Biblical references to Sheol indicate that the Sumerian description of the dead soul’s abode as a miserable place is, like Hammurabi’s Code to the Law of Moses, a close match.
+Job, the most ancient author in the Bible, preceding Moses who compiled ancient documents, doubtless many of them from before the flood, into the format entitled Genesis, must also have had access to many of those original documents now lost to us.
+From them Job makes references to Sheol which indicate that the contemporary Sumerian description of the dead soul’s abode as a miserable place is, like Hammurabi’s Code to the Law of Moses, a close match.
 As the oldest alternative religion to the Hebrew, that would be expected.
 Close, but not a winner.
 The biggest discrepancy being, of course, that the Bible is alive and well while the Sumerian religion is dead and gone.
 Just saying…